jtnydv/proton/README.md

 stager/js/wmic | Serves payloads using WMIC XSL. stager/js/rundll32_js | Serves payloads using rundll32.exe.
-stager/js/disk | Serves payloads using files on disk.
+stager/js/disk | Serves payloads using files on disk. stager/js/bitsadmin | Transfers a .wsf payload containing JScript over a Bitsadmin job and executes it.

 ## The entypreter implants